WestGrid/manitobaSummerSchool2018/1-program.md

 - intro to parallel programming in general? **need to find the specific topic**

 MATLAB
 - Many Matlab users on grex.
-A popular support topic here is how to compile Matlab into MCR’s to run on clusters.
+A popular support topic here is how to compile Matlab into MCR's to run on clusters.
 There is a campus-wide license (not TAH, some of the toolkits and tools are limited: a single seat of the mcc compiler).
 For a course might need temporary licenses.